Listen to this article

 The greatest challenges in implementing fall prevention initiatives in hospitals include:

-- Addressing staff resistance and ensuring adherence to protocols
+- Addressing staff resistance and ensuring adherence to protocols.

-- Balancing patient independence with effective safety measures
+- Balancing patient independence with effective safety measures.

-- Utilizing data analytics for continuous improvement and adaptation
+- Utilizing data analytics for continuous improvement and adaptation.

 Often, striking the right balance means acknowledging the dignity of both patients and healthcare workers.
 No patient wants to believe they can fall, and no healthcare worker wants to believe they could be responsible for a fall.

 A change in culture can go a long way toward transforming attitudes.
 It’s often the first step toward prioritizing fall prevention without adding guilt or blame.
 The more your organization prioritizes continuous improvement, the easier it will be to keep patients safe.
+Refer to the patient safety event reporting guide for further strategies on overcoming these challenges.

 Measuring Success and Impact